 (3) Cooling system: Thin-walled products can not withstand the large residual stress caused by uneven heat transfer like traditional thick-walled parts.
 In order to ensure the dimensional stability of the product, and to control the shrinkage and warpage within an acceptable range, it is necessary to strengthen the cooling of the mold to ensure the cooling balance.
 Good cooling measures include the use of non-closed cooling lines in the core and cavity modules, increasing the cooling length, and enhancing the cooling effect.
 High-conductivity metal inserts are added where necessary to accelerate heat transfer.

 (4) Venting system: Thin-wall plastic injection molding tools generally need to have good venting properties, and it is best to perform vacuuming operations.
 Due to the short filling time and high injection speed, it is very important to fully exhaust the mold, especially the exhaust in the flow front gathering area, to prevent trapping of the gas.
 Gas is usually discharged through cores, rams, ribs, studs, and parting surfaces.
 The end of the flow channel should also be fully exhausted

-5) De-moulding system: Because the walls and ribs of thin-walled products are very thin, they are very easy to damage, and the shrinkage in the thickness direction is small, so that the ribs and other small structures are easily bonded, and the high pressure holding pressure makes the shrinkage smaller. .
+5) De-moulding system: Because the walls and ribs of thin wall plastic injection moulding part thickness are very thin, they are very easy to damage, and the shrinkage in the thickness direction is small, so that the ribs and other small structures are easily bonded, and the high pressure holding pressure makes the shrinkage smaller. .
 To avoid topping and sticking, thin-wall injection molding should use a larger number of ejector parts than conventional injection molding.

 If you have any some thin wall plastic injection molding project, please contact us freely at: